woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

       yum clean all

 #.
-Install all Boundless Server 4.9.1 packages corresponding to the ``server-*`` packages which were removed in step 1.
+Install all Boundless Server 4.9.1 packages corresponding to the ``boundless-server-*`` packages which were removed in step 1.
 For example:

    .. code-block:: bash

-      yum install server-geoserver server-docs server-dashboard
+      yum install boundless-server-geoserver boundless-server-docs boundless-server-dashboard

 Upgrading from 4.8 and older